WhereToPublish/WhereToPublish.github.io/README.md

 - Interactive data table with sorting, filtering, and pagination
 - Responsive design that works on desktop and mobile devices
 - Custom filtering for journal status (For-profit, Not-for-profit, University Press)
+- Domain filter buttons to quickly filter journals by domain
+- Hidden domain columns with expandable rows to view domain details
 - Clear display of domain coverage for each journal
 - Easy to deploy to GitHub Pages

 ## Files

 - `database.csv` - The source data file containing journal information
-- `index.html` - A copy of gemini.html for easier GitHub Pages access
+- `index.html` - A copy of index.html for easier GitHub Pages access
 - `README.md` - This documentation file

 ## How to Deploy to GitHub Pages